You may be required to register with the police within 7 days of arrival in the UK. This requirement will be written on your UK visa.

 - Police Registration Certificate (if already have one).

 Once you have handed in above documents to the Student Centre, we will provide you with a confirmation letter acknowledging receipt of your registration proforma.
 A representative from the University will send the forms directly to the OVRO.
-You will then have to visit the OVRO to complete your registration in person on at an allocated appointment time in November stated on the confirmation letter.
-When you visit the OVRO, you must bring the following documents:
+You will then complete your registration in person at the University on an allocated appointment time in November.
+During the appointment, OVRO staff will stamp your passport, take the registration fee by card payment only and release the certificate to you.
+When you attend your appointment, you must bring the following documents:

 - Confirmation letter from the OVRO